Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

    ![S21](../../assets/images/Screen_21.jpg)

    ℹ️ **Tip**: You can copy existing files from the second repository and adjust its content to your needs.
+The structure containg *layout*, *title*, *nav_order* has to be included at the top of each file.

-4. As you set the files, open Github Desktop Client, name the change in the **Summary** box and perform the standard procedure:
+4. As you set the files, open Github Desktop Client, name the change in the **Summary** box and perform the standard actions:
    -   **Commit to master**
    -   **Push origin**